Darxo/Hardened/README.md

 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - **Fling Back** (used by Unholds) now has an animation delay of 250ms (down from 750ms)
 - The automatic camera level calculation is improved, especially while in mountanious terrain.
 Your camera level is now automatically adjusted when moving up or down terrain
+- Display the actual minimum armor penetration damage in attack skills, instead of always showing a 0 there
+- Improve description of **Additional Fur Padding** and **Bone Plating** and clarify that they only protect against body attacks
 - Automatically re-equip the accessory that you had previously equiped after an arena fight
 - Add Settings to immediately stop the player movement halfway through, when it reveals an enemy (on) or an ally (off)
 - Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines